 Marvel at Wat Phra That Doi Suthep

 If you want cool things to do in Chiang Mai, nothing can beat shopping at the trendiest part of Chiang Mai – Nimmanhaemin Road.
-The area also contains bars and restaurants.
+The area also has many bars and restaurants.

 Try out Khao Soi